Kinetically Constrained Quantum Dynamics in Superconducting Circuits: Introduction

-In fact, our proposal for a circuit QED implementation of the bosonic quantum East model is one of the key findings of this work.
-In recent years, circuit QED has become a platform of choice for unprecedented quantum control of interacting superconducting qubits with microwave photons \cite{RevModPhys.93.025005,Blais2020,Joshi_2021,eickbusch2021fast,Ma2021,Wang2021,PhysRevX.10.021060,Wallraff2004,Houck2012}.
-These circuits allow quantum information processing tasks and the quantum simulation of paradigmatic light-matter interfaces.
-Superconducting Josephson junctions allow to introduce nonlinearity in quantum electrical circuits which is a key factor in protecting quantum resources, by making these platforms resilient to noise and errors.
-This is at the root of the most used artificial atom design in circuit QED: arrays of anharmonic quantum oscillators known as the transmon qubit \cite{Carusotto2020,PhysRevA.76.042319,Yanay2020,PhysRevB.103.L220202,Schmidt2013,Devoret2013,Roushan2017,PhysRevLett.123.050502,chiaro2020direct}.
-Here we consider such a chain of anharmonic oscillators coupled via a hopping term and equipped with a self-Kerr nonlinearity (cf. with Fig.~\ref{figintro}).
-In the limit of weak coupling and small anharmonicity, we find an effective description of such transmon chain in terms of the bosonic quantum East chain.
+In fact, our proposal for an implementation of the bosonic quantum East model based on superconducting qubits is one of the key findings of this work.
+In recent years, unprecedented quantum control of interacting superconducting qubits with microwave photons has been reached in circuit-QED platforms~\cite{RevModPhys.93.025005,Blais2020,Joshi_2021,eickbusch2021fast,Ma2021,Wang2021,PhysRevX.10.021060,Wallraff2004,Houck2012}.
+These circuits allow quantum-information-processing tasks and the quantum simulation of paradigmatic light-matter interfaces.
+Superconducting Josephson junctions allow us to introduce nonlinearity in quantum electrical circuits, which is a key factor in protecting quantum resources, by making these platforms resilient to noise and errors. \ric{This is a key factor of merit for any superconducting qubit, ranging from the established transmon to, for instance, the more recently developed superconducting nonlinear asymmetric inductive element (SNAIL)~\cite{PhysRevA.76.042319,Frattini2017}}.
+Here, we consider a chain of superconducting qubits (see Refs.~\cite{Carusotto2020,PhysRevA.76.042319,Yanay2020,PhysRevB.103.L220202,Schmidt2013,Devoret2013,Roushan2017,PhysRevLett.123.050502,chiaro2020direct}), which can be described as anharmonic oscillators, coupled via a hopping term (cf. Fig.~\ref{figintro}).
+In the limit of weak coupling and low anharmonicity, we find an effective description of such superconducting qubits array in terms of the bosonic quantum East chain.